-Available only through JFCS, the Manovill Holocaust History Fellowship offers high school students a rare opportunity to study the Holocaust and patterns of genocide at the college level.
-Each year, eight fellows are selected to conduct in-depth research into the nature of the Holocaust and other genocides and to gain the skills that will allow them to serve as effective advocates for strengthening respect in the Bay Area.
+Available only through JFCS, the Manovill Holocaust History Fellowship offers high school students in grades 11 and 12 a rare opportunity to study the Holocaust and patterns of genocide at the college level.
+Each year, 9 fellows are selected to conduct in-depth research into the nature of the Holocaust and patterns of genocide and to gain the skills that will allow them to serve as effective advocates for strengthening community in Northern California.

 The seven-month fellowship emphasizes experiential learning.
-Participants hear from local Holocaust survivors, pursue research on a topic of their choice, teach their peers, and participate in community events.
-Upon successful completion of the fellowship, students are credited with up to 60 hours of community service.
+Participants hear from local Holocaust survivors, pursue research on topics of their choice, teach their peers, and learn to be advocates in their communities.
+Upon successful completion of the fellowship, students are credited with up to 40 hours of community service.

 The Manovill Fellowship is named in memory of Lilly Manovill z”l, who courageously helped fellow Jews from the Budapest ghetto escape and survive.
 Lilly had a passion for research and supporting the community.